johnisr/HelpDesk/README.md

 HDdao.php - HDmodel's database access object, encapsulates all SQL code used by the model to interact with the database.

+How to use:

+1) Download a web server stack such as XAMPP.
+2) Create the "HelpDesk" folder in the htdocs folder (where the web server stores web files)
+3) Paste the contents of all files and folders except "setup", "tests", and "attack"
+4) In the setup folder, import the sql settings found in help_desk.sql

 Changes:

 Protection against SQL inference attacks by using try catch to catch all errors and log them (prevent users from seeing errors)